zahraabashir/One-Dimensional-Clobber-Solver/README.md

 `make fcorr`

 will run correctness tests based on the testlist.txt in the instructorSolution directory.
-This test doesn't check that the returned move is correct, though
+This test only checks that the outcome is correct, and doesn't check that the returned move is correct, though

 `make corr`